Your next professional development opportunity could involve someone you’ve never met.

-Man or woman, if your experience in the resource industry means you have something to offer those looking for guidance and insight from the experts, sign up to AWRA e-Mentoring as a mentor and provide aspiring women with a boost to their resources, allied and related construction sector careers.
+Man or woman, if your career experience means you have something to offer those looking for guidance and insight from the experts, sign up to AWRA e-Mentoring as a mentor and provide aspiring women with a boost to their resources, allied and related construction sector careers.
 This is an excellent professional and personal development opportunity for both Mentees and Mentors.

 DO IT YOURSELF KITS

 The following are documents used in the AWRA e-Mentoring Program which have been adjusted to allow you to run a mentoring program for your organisation: